 We offer 50% off all colour services with a full price ‘Designer Cut and Finish’ every Tuesday with our Colour Crazy Tuesdays offer.
 This includes all our hair colouring services so if you fancy an ombre, balayage, highlights, lowlights or the latest fashion pastel or silver colour, book in now for your full price Designer Cut & Finish with cut price colour on a Tuesday.

-Balayage & Ombré Hair Colour Appointments at ZIGZAG Hair Studios & Barbers in Joondalup
+Balayage & Ombré Hair Colour Appointments at Blonde Hair Salon in Joondalup

-Book in for a hair colour consultation with our hair colour experts at ZIGZAG so we can work out a plan for your hair.
+Book in for a hair colour consultation with our hair colour experts at Blonde Army by ZIGZAG Hairdressers in Joondalup so we can work out a plan for your hair.
 Please call us on one of the numbers below.
 Don’t forget that you will need a skin sensitivity patch test 48 hours prior to your colour appointment if you have not had your hair coloured before (or in the past six months or more).